Talk to us about fostering 01722 442 725

 Understanding and supporting children with their emotional wellbeing and mental health is essential to not only ensure that their current needs are met, but also in trying to minimise the likelihood of difficulties continuing into adulthood.
 For children, if they experience adults who encourage them to understand their emotions, they will generate a sense of safety in being able to seek adults when help is needed.

 During CMHW, Place2Be are encouraging people – both children and adults – to think about how they have grown, what they need to support them to grow, and how they can help others to grow too.
 Place2Be have a whole range of resources online, from primary and secondary activities to mental health training for schools.
-The Assessment and Therapy team at Five Rivers provide a whole range of training for employees and carers and have developed an exciting new program on therapeutic parenting, which will be accessible for all in the near future.
+The Clinical Services team at Five Rivers provide a whole range of training for employees and carers and have developed an exciting new program on therapeutic parenting, which will be accessible for all in the near future.

 How to engage around growth